magicus/ModSettings/README.md

 unless you have an extreme amount of mods installed, they are all likely to fit on a single page.

-This mod requires Minecraft 1.17.1 - 1.19.3 and the Fabric loader.
+This mod requires the Fabric loader and the Fabric API.
+See dependencies below.

 ## Screenshot